Categories

 pCG=dt.createConstraint(vSegments,CIS_CONSTRAINED_DELAUNAY);

-The above createConstraint() command inserts the constraint edge without subdivision.
-More precisely two cases exist that would enforce subdivision: When the constraint edge hits an existing vertex or when it intersects another constraint edge.
+The createConstraint() command mentioned above inserts the constraint edge without subdivision.
+To clarify, there are two cases in which subdivision is enforced: when the constraint edge intersects an existing vertex or when it intersects another constraint edge.

 Constrained Delaunay triangulation with Constraint Edge

-“This example uses CIS_CONSTRAINED_DELAUNAY.
-You will notice that there are also other constraint insertion strategies.
-However, these are deprecated in favor of newer techniques and are only included in the API for backward compatibility.
+“In this example, we use CIS_CONSTRAINED_DELAUNAY as the constraint insertion strategy.
+You may notice that there are other strategies available; however, these are deprecated in favor of newer techniques and are kept in the API for backward compatibility.

 std::vector<Segment2> vSegments;